 Getting out and having fun in the Black Hills doesn’t have to cost money.
+In fact, some of the best family- (and budget-) friendly places in the hills are free!
 We talked to local families and asked what their favorite free activities are around the region.

 Outdoor Campus West – Rapid City An outreach of the South Dakota Game and Fish, Outdoor Campus West hosts free classes and activities to help families get comfortable exploring the great outdoors.
 Classes include everything from basic survival and hiking to archery, kayaking, and fishing.

 Storybook Island – Rapid City Founded in 1959 by the Rapid City Rotary club, this park’s mission is to provide a free, safe, educational environment for those young in years or young at heart to experience the power of the imagination.
 Enjoy strolling through the many displays of nursery rhyme and cartoon characters and playing on playground equipment.
 There is a gift shop with toys and snacks for purchase, and a carousel, bounce house and small train in the park for a fee.
 During the winter holiday season they decorate the park with thousands of lights, with a $3 per person entry fee.

 Chapel in the Hills – Rapid City This chapel is an exact replica of the Borgund stavkirke, or stave church, of Laerdal, Norway.
 Many of the original settlers of the Black Hills area were Norwegian Lutherans, and the construction of this chapel in the 1960s was in recognition and appreciation of their cultural impact in the hills.

 Dinosaur Park – Rapid City This addition to Rapid City’s skyline was created in the 1930s as a fun tourist attraction for families who came to the hills.
 The hill is home to several dinosaurs and amazing views of the surrounding valley.
 The park is free, with a gift shop and ice cream stand available at the parking lot.